horriedhenry/CPP/oop/notes.md

 }
 ```

-- for `s1` object the compiler will allocate memory in the stack and `name` variable will also be in stack, but for `cgpaPtr` we will use a new memory location in heap and then in that memory location we will store `cgpa` value that is passed in the `class constructor` and let's say that `cgpaPtr` is at `200` memory location, and it's value is `7.5`.
+- for `s1` object the compiler will allocate memory in the stack and `name` variable will also be in stack, but for `cgpaPtr` we will use a new memory location in heap  store `cgpa` value that is passed in the `class constructor` and let's say that `cgpaPtr` is at `200` memory location, and it's value is `7.5`.

 - now when we use shallow copy here..